raywoo32/HPA/README.md

 &nbsp;

-###### 4.2.2  Cleanup and validation of `ensp2sym`
+###### 4.2.2  Cleanup and validation of `EntrezMap`

 There are two types of IDs we need to process further: (1), those that were not returned at all from biomaRt, (2) those for which only an empty string was returned.

 First, we add the symbols that were not returned by biomaRt to the map.
-They are present in uniqueENSG, but not in ensp2sym$ensp:
+They are present in uniqueENSG, but not in EntrezMap$ensp:

 &nbsp;